popphylotools/mvMapper/webapp/helpPage.md

 **mvMapper** (Multivariate Mapper) is an interactive data exploration tool for multivariate analyses with associated geographic location information.
 Although we developed mvMapper with population genetic data in mind, it will ingest results of virtually any multivariate analysis of georeferenced data. mvMapper’s greatest strength is facilitating dynamic exploration of the statistical and geographic frameworks side-by-side, a task that is difficult and time-consuming to do in static space.
 It displays a scatterplot with selectors for x-axis, y-axis, point color, point size, and color pallet in addition to a world map with optional jitter to separate overlapping points.
 Data selections are linked across the two plots, and a data table below shows details of the selected data, which can also be downloaded as a csv.

-The input format is a simple comma-delimited tabular file (.CSV) that can either be assembled manually, or generated using mvMapper’s input generation function in the adegenet library (export_to_webapp).
+The input format is a simple comma-delimited tabular file (.CSV) that can either be assembled manually, or generated using mvMapper’s input generation function in the adegenet library (export_to_mvmapper).
 This function currently supports multivariate analyses conducted in adegenet and those based on the duality diagram (dudi. functions) in ade4, including principal components analysis (regular and spatial varieties), discriminant analysis of principal components, principal coordinates analysis, non-metric dimensional scaling, and correspondence analysis.

 Below, we provide an example of a general workflow (data preparation), and usage instructions for the web interface of mvMapper.
 All example files can be found on our GitHub page under the [dataPrepExampleFiles](https://github.com/popphylotools/mvMapper/tree/master/dataPrepExampleFiles) directory.